 The Ohio Department of Education performs an annual evaluation of local school districts based on a Performance Index and a number of Indicators.
-Due to the COVID-19 pandemic, the full indicators for each grade 2019-2020 were unavailable.
+Due to the COVID-19 pandemic, the full indicators for each rating in 2019-2020 were unavailable.
 The following figures illustrate the Big Walnut Local Schools' academic rankings by component.
-Big Walnut Local Schools' grades were across the board, with the strongest components being in "Progress" and "Graduation Rate", and the weakest components being in "Prepared For Success."
+Big Walnut Local Schools' ratings were across the board, with the strongest component being in "Graduation Rate", and the weakest components being in "Progress" and Early Literacy."

-In addition to the Student Performance Grades, the Ohio Department of Education does a profile on the educators for the district.
-The educators for Big Walnut Local Schools are relatively experienced, and are on the higher end when compared to some of the other school districts (specifically, Buckeye Valley School District, Delaware City Schools, and Olentangy Local School District) in Delaware County.
-However, the salary, attendance rate, and percentage of educators with a Masters' Degree is at median-to-above-average compared with the other school districts.
+In addition to the Student Performance Rating, the Ohio Department of Education does a profile on the educators for the district.
+The educators for Big Walnut Local Schools are relatively experienced and are comparable to other local school district staff in Delaware County.
+However, the teacher salaries are well below the median (\$74,831) for all local school districts.